 How to Get Your Business Found Online: Content, SEO, and Social Media Tips

-You can be a great writer, a masterful marketer, and a wizard with conversion paths and still not have anyone actually come visit your blog.
+You can be a great writer, a masterful marketer, and a wizard with conversion paths and still get found online.
 We’ll be blunt: you won’t see people flock to your blog unless you do these three things.

 - Share your content in the places where the people who want to read it will find it.